randomTestOrgP/pg_tde-restored/documentation/docs/table-access-method.md

 However, consider the following before doing so:

 * This is a global setting and applies across the entire database cluster and not just a single database.
-We recommend setting it with caution only if you created the `pg_tde` extensions for all databases.
-Otherwise PostgreSQL throws an error.
+We recommend setting it with caution because all tables and materialized views created without an explicit access method in their `CREATE` statement will default to the specified table access method.
 * You must create the `pg_tde` extension and configure the key provider for all databases before you modify the configuration.
 Otherwise PostgreSQL won't find the specified access method and will throw an error.

 Here's how you can set the new default table access method: